Silly Names for Children and Others

 But, cheer up munchkins, what your deranged mums and dads cursed you with can be undone.

 In 2008, the case of a New Zealand girl named “Talula Does The Hula From Hawaii” made headlines.
-Kathy Marks of The Independent reported how this turned out in an article on July 25, 2008: “The girl, now nine, was not amused.
+Kathy Marks of The Independent reported how this turned out: “The girl, now nine, was not amused.
 She refused to tell anyone, even her close friends, her name.
 When her parents split and launched a custody battle, it came to the attention of a judge, who ordered her to be made a ward of court until her name was changed.”

 Talula now has a new name but her identity is being kept a secret to protect her privacy.